Anomalous Dimensions from Soft Regge Constants: Leading Matter Dependence at Higher Loops

 Here $K(\alpha_s)$ denotes the $\epsilon$-divergent terms in the Regge trajectory, and the formula above relates $K(\alpha_s)$ to the cusp anomalous dimension $\hat{\gamma}_K$.
 Here and below we use the notation $\hat\gamma_K = \Gamma_{\rm cusp}$ and $\hat\gamma_K^{(i)} = \Gamma_{\rm cusp}^{(i)}$ to facilitate the comparison to the literature~\cite{DelDuca:2011ae,DelDuca:2013ara}.
 Explicit expressions for $K(\alpha_s)$ are known to four loops \cite{Korchemsky:1987wg,Moch:2004pa,Henn:2019swt,Huber:2019fxe}.
 The maximally matter dependent terms of $\hat\gamma_K$ are also known \cite{Gracia:2021}.
 Writing

 we find the following expressions for $K^{(4)}$ and $K^{(5)}$:

 Using the all-orders leading-$n_f$ cusp anomalous dimension in \cite{Gracia:2021}, which we re-express in terms of the bare coupling, we find perfect agreement between the $K^{(i)}$ and the singular pieces, $1/\epsilon^k$ for $k\ge 1$, of our leading-$n_f$ Regge trajectory up to five-loop order in \eq{alphanfresult345}.
+This provides further evidence in support of the conjecture in \cite{Falcioni:2021buo}.

 To the best of our knowledge, the constant $\cO(\epsilon^0)$ terms of the leading-$n_f$ Regge trajectory at four- and five-loop order in \eq{alphanfresult345} are new.
 Our more general result in \eq{alphanfresult} can be used to make analogous predictions for leading $n_f$ terms at higher orders in $\alpha_s$, as well as higher orders in $\epsilon$.